tazeb6531/Database/README.md

 # Database
-SQL, MySQL and other database tools quick reference
+SQL, MySQL and other database tools quick reference.
+In this repository different database tools from different sources wil be exploited as study materials with different titles.